 The University of Notre Dame added two out of the ordinary employees to their team this year.
 They go by Skeet and Toxi, and they are a highly trained pair of Labrador retrievers.
 Skeet and Toxi are the newest members of the Notre Dame Security Police (NDSP) team, paired with their handlers they are bringing a new level of security to the Notre Dame campus.

-What makes Vapor Wake dogs different from traditional bomb-sniffing dogs is that the conventional dogs can only locate statically placed explosive devices.
-Vapor Wake dogs are trained in multiple disciplines and can find statically set explosives like their counterparts, but have the unique ability to screen large pedestrian crowds for body-worn or carried bombs while people are moving.
+What makes Vapor Detection dogs different from traditional bomb-sniffing dogs is that the conventional dogs can only locate statically placed explosive devices.
+Vapor Detection dogs are trained in multiple disciplines and can find statically set explosives like their counterparts, but have the unique ability to screen large pedestrian crowds for body-worn or carried bombs while people are moving.

-The Vapor Wake dogs’ handlers also went to Alabama to train for seven weeks alongside their canine partner.
+The Vapor Detection dogs’ handlers also went to Alabama to train for seven weeks alongside their canine partner.
 The process of choosing handlers was done by NDSP, and it is a competitive one.

-Why Notre Dame Security Employs Vapor Wake Dogs
+Why Notre Dame Security Employs Vapor Detection Dogs

 According to the chief and director of NDSP, Keri Shibata, “We have been drawing K-9 resources from the surrounding area more frequently for large, high-profile events.
 Expecting an increased number of highly attended events in our new facilities, this is an important enhancement to our safety and security efforts at Notre Dame,” she said.
 “We will continue to work with local agencies and offer our new resources to aid local units.”